Research, Scholarship, and Graduate Studies

 Meet Our Team

-• Dr. Audrey Cohan, Ed.D., Senior Dean for Research, Scholarship, and Graduate Studies
+• Dr. Audrey Cohan, Ed.D., Senior Dean of Research, Scholarship, and Graduate Studies

 Dr. Audrey Cohan, Ed.D.
-Senior Dean for Research, Scholarship, and Graduate Studies
+Senior Dean of Research, Scholarship, and Graduate Studies

 Principal Investigator, Noyce Ambassadors Program